 What's more, chicken soup may act as a natural decongestant due to the hot steam and being rich in the amino acid cysteine.
 N-acetyl-cysteine's shown to have anti-inflammatory, antioxidant, and anti-viral effects.
 4 5

-You can quickly turn this into chicken noodle soup by using a low-carb noodle alternative such as shirataki noodles.
+You can quickly turn this into chicken noodle soup, like pho, by using a low-carb noodle alternative such as shirataki noodles.

 Another option similar to chicken soup or chicken broth is bone broth.
 Bone broth's full of vitamins and minerals in addition to having other possible healing properties, though only anecdotal.